 In the 19th and 20th centuries, the collections of the State Library were enriched by a considerable number of book donations, some of which were preserved separately.
 Therefore, the provenance of individual sub-collections can be identified even today from their shelfmarks.
 In the Bamberg Catalogue, such special holdings can be searched via the pull-down menu.

-Originally, the Zweibrücken Hofbibliothek was located in the Schloss Karlsberg near Homburg (Saarpfalz district).
-In the late 18th century, in order to protect the collections from the advancing French Revolutionary troops, the books were transferred to Mannheim; later they came to Munich and finally to Bamberg.
+Originally, the Zweibrücken Hofbibliothek was located in the Schloss Karlsberg near Homburg (Saarpfalz district, Saarland).
+In the late 18th century, in order to protect the collection from the advancing French Revolutionary troops, the books were transferred to Mannheim; later they came to Würzburg and finally to Bamberg.

 Today, the collection comprises 11,400 volumes, which are preserved in the State Library Bamberg.
 In a historical showroom of the New Residence, a selection of books with decorative gold embossed bindings are presented.
 The thematic focus is on French literature of the 18th century.